camelot-os/sentry-kernel/doc/concepts/sw_architecture/task_layout.rst

 .. note::
-    For more information on the way the build system manipulate applications, forge metadata information or store metadata in ELF files, see Sentry buid system documentation
+    For more information on the way the build system manipulate applications, forge metadata information or store metadata in ELF files, see Sentry build system documentation

 Forging and holding task layout
 """""""""""""""""""""""""""""""

-The task layout is not also based on the task code and data section, but may also contain dynamic ressources such as:
+The task layout is not also based on the task code and data section, but may also contain dynamic resources such as:

    * mappable devices
    * Shared memories

-These ressources are voluntary mapped and unmapped by the job during its execution, and their mapping must be kept uptodate during the overall job lifecycle.
+These resources are voluntary mapped and unmapped by the job during its execution, and their mapping must be kept up to date during the overall job lifecycle.

-In Sentry, all userspace ressources are considered in the same way as they consumme a memory mapping.
-As a consequence, application data and code are also considered as (required and always mapped) ressources.
-The full list of ressources is then:
+In Sentry, all userspace resources are considered in the same way as they consume a memory mapping.
+As a consequence, application data and code are also considered as (required and always mapped) resources.
+The full list of resources is then:

    * task code section in flash
    * task data section in SRAM